exceptionfactory/jagged/README.md

 The `SshRsaRecipientStanzaReaderFactory` creates instances of `RecipientStanzaReader` using an RSA private key or an [OpenSSH Version 1 Private Key](https://github.com/openssh/openssh-portable/blob/master/PROTOCOL.key).

-The `SshRsaRecipientStanzaWriterFactory` creates instances of `RecipientStanzaWriter` using an RSA public key.
+The `SshRsaRecipientStanzaWriterFactory` creates instances of `RecipientStanzaWriter` using an RSA public key or an SSH RSA public key encoded according to [RFC 4253 Section 6.6](https://www.rfc-editor.org/rfc/rfc4253#section-6.6).

 The SSH Ed25519 implementation uses Elliptic Curve Diffie-Hellman with Curve25519 as defined in [RFC 7748 Section 6.1](https://www.rfc-editor.org/rfc/rfc7748.html#section-6.1).
 As integrated in the age reference